collectionspace/Tools/datasources/ucb/solrutils/README.md

 * checkstatus.sh -- *on UCB managed servers only* this script checks the ETL logs and counts records in all the solr cores
 * countSolr4.sh -- if your Solr4 server is running, this script will count the records in the UCB cores

-Suggestions for "local installs", e.g. on your Macbook or Ubuntu labtop, for development.
+#### Suggestions for "local installs"

+e.g. on your Macbook or Ubuntu labtop, for development.
+Sorry, no help for Windows here!

 The essence:

 * Install Solr4
 * Configure for UCB solr datastores
 * Start the Solr4 server
-* Attempt to obtain the latest data from UCB servers (you must have ssh access!)
+* Obtain the latest data extracts from UCB servers
-* Unzip and load the latest data.
+* Unzip and load the extracts
+* Verify Solr4 server works

 ```bash
 #